sguox002/leetcode/dp/similar-problems.md

 264. ugly number II<br/>
 *2 *3 *5 and tracking the current min

+321 create max number from two array select from i, n-i digits each from each array then each subproblem is a greedy choice from each array then merge sort the two choices

 ### climing stairs
 the idea behind climbing stairs is that if we have several methods to reach i, the total method is the sum of all.